Timwi/KtaneImpostor/README.md

 ### Connection Check
 - There is a 0 or a 9 on the module.
 - There is a pair with two of the same number on it.
+- There is a blue or yellow LED.
+- The top button doesn't say "CHECK".
 ### Creation
 - One of the starting elements is one which is not in the original module.
 - The weather is one which is not in the original module.
 ### Cryptography
 - The text is in Spanish.
+### Emoji Math
+- The display isn't encrypted with emoticons.
+- The text is not red.
+- There are no symbols before the operator.
+- The '-' button is a '+' instead.
 ### The Gamepad
 - The arrows buttons point in the opposite directions.
 - The display shows letters instead of numbers.